 Policies and Information

-Nursing orientation attendance is mandatory in order to retain a seat in nursing program.
+Nursing orientation attendance is mandatory in order to retain a seat in the nursing program.
 Accepted students will be deregistered for non-attendance.
-There will be no exceptions; student's acceptance will be rolled forward to following fall semester.
+There will be no exceptions; the student's acceptance will be rolled forward to the following fall semester.

 Please be aware there are more health requirements for nursing than the rest of the college community due to Federal, State, and clinical site mandates for healthcare providers.